onyx-platform/engraver/README.md

 +--+----+---------+-----------------+------------+
 ```

-Sure enough, we don't have any machines yet.
-Now we can try listing again:
+Sure enough, we don't have any machines yet because we haven't provisioned.
+We can try listing again:

 ```
 $ engraver machines list --cluster-id dev